Key Takeaways

 It’s holiday marketing time!
 If you’re one of the millions of brands planning a big, holiday thing, partnering with Instagram influencers can be an invaluable marketing strategy for getting the word out about your big sale and converting followers to clickers.

-First, let’s start with the good news: it’s not hard to get people interested in a sale, especially one people can shop from the comfort of their own homes.
-According to Think with Google’s Retail Holiday Guide 2020, 46 percent of online shoppers 👉 expect 👈 retailers to offer discounts.
+First, let’s start with the good news: it’s not hard to get people interested in a sale, especially one where people can shop from the comfort of their own homes.
+According to Think with Google’s holiday consumer insights from 2024, “59 percent of holiday shoppers know what gifts they are buying heading into December” and are expecting retailers to offer discounts and special deals.

-This year, retailers like Macy’s, Walmart, Target, and Wayfair are extending “Black Friday” sales through the entire month of November.
-I get notifications on my phone from Walmart every single day.
+And retailers like Macy’s, Walmart, Target, and Wayfair are extending “Black Friday” sales through the entire month of November year after year.

 Why Would You Use Instagram Influencers to Promote Your Sale?

-One billion people use Instagram each month, and 112 million of them are in the U.S. Instagram is a go-to platform for sourcing ideas and discovering new products.
+Two billion people use Instagram each month, and 166.2 million of them are in the U.S. That being said, Instagram is a go-to platform for sourcing ideas and discovering new products.

 A few years ago, Bustle conducted a survey of 1,000 millennial women about their spending, and from that survey comes one of my go-to stats: